Demosphere/EntJavaGroupProject/README.md

 # EntJavaGroupProject

 ###Problem Statement
-We are creating a web service, which will send a daily email containing a GIF to subscribed users.
+Our web service will handle authentication/login for websites.

 ###Project Technologies/Techniques
 * Database (MySQL and Hibernate)